top of page

 ultrarunningmaglogo

 Ultrarunning Magazine's website offers a superior user interface, with options to search from a map, a calendar, or by state.
 The races on this page are likely to be well established and thus good candidates for the first 50K.
-The drawback is that only a small number of races are available from this page.
+The comprehensiveness of the race listings here is improving rapidly.

 Ahotu